 You don’t believe you will achieve your goals

-The sixth reason why you might not be achieving your goals is because you don’t believe in yourself.
+The sixth reason why you might not be achieving your goals is that you don’t believe in yourself.
 The thing is, if you don’t believe that you’ll achieve your goal then you’re not going to make the necessary steps to achieve it.
-I’m not saying that you need so set goals which aren’t challenging, in fact I encourage you to set goals which the past you would of believed to be impossible.
+I’m not saying that you need to set goals which aren’t challenging, in fact, I encourage you to set goals which the past you would have believed to be impossible.

 You’re not following through with your plans

-This reason is slightly different to #2 of “you’re not taking action towards your goals”.
 Not following through with your plans means you’ve created a plan and you’ve set a deadline but you’re not following through with what you’ve set out to do.
-This habit can negatively effect your self-esteem, because it can be really discouraging when you can’t really on yourself to do what you’ve planned to do.
+This habit can negatively affect your self-esteem because it can be really discouraging when you can’t really on yourself to do what you’ve planned to do.
 Think about why you might not be following through with your plans.
 Is it from fear of failure?
 Shame?
 Procrastination?

 You have a habit of NOT achieving your goals

-The final reason is,you have a habit of not achieving your goals.
+The final reason is, you have a habit of not achieving your goals.
 It can be hard to break bad habits, especially when they are ones which we’ve had for a long time.
-Long term habits not only become part of our lifestyle but they become part of who we are.
-For example we say that we are or aren’t a morning person, we convince ourselves that we’re always late or on time.
+Long-term habits not only become part of our lifestyle but they become part of who we are.
+For example, if you say that you’re not a morning person, you convince yourself that you can’t wake up early.
 Because this is how we’ve acted in the past, this is how we continue to act.
-Yet, there is no reason why you cant change your habits right now!
+Yet, there is no reason why you can’t change your habits right now!

-I hope you’ve found this post incredibly helpful and can use this as a starting to point to figure out why you’re not achieving your goals and take the necessary steps to stop standing in your own way of success!
+I hope you’ve found this post helpful and can use this to figure out why you’re not achieving your goals!